-With the Holidays quickly approaching, I love to give food gifts that are homemade.
+With all the BBQ’s, parties and events we are attending, I love to give food gifts to our hosts that are homemade.
 There is nothing as thoughtful as a gift that is made by hand for the special people in your life.
 This year, I want to make something that is not only beautiful, but healthy as well.

 Typically, I would bake my Pumpkin Bread or make jars of jams or cranberry relish, but with all the baking we’ve been doing these past few months, I thought something a little lighter in the carb department would be appreciated.
 So- I’m sharing how to make my Citrus Marinated Olives.
 They are healthy, gorgeous and it take only a few minutes to whip up several jars.
 It is an especially thoughtful gift for the host or hostess in your life.
 Having a jar of these on hand during the holidays, makes for easy entertaining.

 Support your local markets by buying high quality olives or citrus.

 Look for lovely jars such as Kilner or Le Parfait at the local hardware store or use mason jars found at the grocery store.

 Have fun!
 Enjoy!